 - 1 tsp wasabi paste

-- 1 tsp fresh ginger grated
+- 1 tsp ginger root grated

-- 2 tbsp tempura flakes (tenkasu/agedama)
+- 2 tbsp tempura flakes (tenkasu) (tenkasu/agedama)

-- 2 tbsp finely chopped green onion(s)
+- 2 tbsp finely chopped green onions

 Instructions

-- Take the pan off the heat, pour the dipping sauce into a heatproof jug and add 1 dried shiitake mushroom(s).
+- Take the pan off the heat, pour the dipping sauce into a heatproof jug and add 1 dried shiitake mushroom.
 Leave to cool, then once cool to the touch, chill in the fridge for 20-30 minutes.

 - Cook 120 g dry soba noodles according to the instructions on the packaging (usually 5-6 minutes).